Bluetooth-Compose/Bluetooth-Compose/README.md

 The following terms are used in this document.

-*The reason for so many acronyms is that they are useful abbreviations that can become part of the actual bluetooth-compose.yml syntax.*
+*The reason for so many acronyms is that they are useful abbreviations that can become part of the actual bluetooth-compose.yml file syntax.*

 - .NET Maui
 - AR App